-South Orange NJ Driving Under the Influence of Drugs (DUI)
+South Orange Driving Under the Influence of Drugs (DUI)

 With offices in Newark, New Jersey

 A conviction for driving under the influence of drugs can have devastating consequences for you and your loved ones.
 Whether you’re a college student who got busted after a party or a white collar professional who made the mistake of getting behind the wheel after using prescription drugs, you need to take your DUI charges seriously.
 The first step to avoiding the most serious DUI penalties is to speak with a knowledgeable DWI / DUI defense lawyer.

 The Tormey Law Firm handles all manner of Driving While Intoxicated charges, ranging from first offense DWI to DUI drug offenses.
 We have handled cases like yours in courtrooms throughout Essex County, including Bloomfield, West Orange, and Newark.
 Our highly successful approach to DUI cases is informed by our experience as both DUI defense attorneys and DWI prosecutors.
 We also employ the services of a retired New Jersey State Trooper who was a Drug Recognition Expert (DRE) for the State.

 If you or a loved one has been accused of impaired driving, do not hesitate to contact us at 201-654-3464.
 You can also check out examples of our Successful DUI Verdicts.

 N.J.S.A.
 39:4-50 is an all-encompassing statute that covers DWI offenses and DUI drug offenses.
 The statute prohibits a person from operating a motor vehicle while under the influence of a narcotic, hallucinogenic, or habit-producing drug.
 This means that you can be charged with a DUI even if you simply used prescription medication.

 The DWI statute imposes severe penalties for DUI drug violations.
 If you are a first-time offender and are convicted of a DUI, you could be in store for some harsh punishments: